rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 (listwise)?
 The next dimension to think about is the type of judgment.
 Should you collect binary relevance labels, scalar relevance judgments, or should you simply ask the assessor to provide an ordering between results in a list?
 There are pros and cons to each of these approaches, which I've enumerated in the table below.
-Ultimately, we have adoped the pointwise approach, with absolute, scalar judgments, which has a few advantages.
+Ultimately, we have adopted the pointwise approach, with absolute, scalar judgments, which has a few advantages.
 The first is its simplicity.
 As a simpler task, it can be completed more quickly and more reliably by annotators.
 But also, it's the most cost effective approach because it requires the fewest judgments.
 A judgment made about a query-result pair in isolation is absolute and reusable; once a particular QRP has been judged, it never has to be judged again.
 Given the task's inherent subjectivity, we opted for scalar judgments (rather than binary judgments) since they allow us to to capture as much information as possible at a reasonable cost.

 <br/>
 <table border="1">